United States Nuclear Regulatory Commission - Protecting People and the Environment

 To top of page

-Submit the following quantities of topical reports (in hard copy), plus any additional copies that the NRC staff requests.
+If a decision is made to provide hardcopies of topical reports, submit the following quantities, plus any additional copies that the NRC staff requests.
 These quantities apply to initial submittals, revisions, supplements, and NRC-approved versions.

-Nonproprietary 1 original to the Document Control Desk*
+Nonproprietary 1 original hard copy to the Document Control Desk*

-Proprietary 1 original to the Document Control Desk*
+1 original hard copy to the Document Control Desk*

-3 copies of the proprietary version and 1 copy of the nonproprietary version to the cognizant Vendor/Owners Group Project Manager under separate cover
+2 CD copies to the cognizant Vendor/Owners Group Project Manager under separate cover

 *If a fee exemption is requested, follow the address requirements under Review Fees.